sebischair/DocClusteringWorkbench/README.md

 ## Configuration
 1. Rename application.local.conf.back to application.local.conf
 1. Fill in database credentials
-1. `morphia.db.name` is the database that stores SyncPipes related information
+1. `morphia.db.name` is the database that stores DocClustering related information
 1. `morphia.amelie.db.name` is the database that sotres projects, issues, etc.

 ## Run the project